The Adoption Process

 The application form is below.
 Please read the following carefully.

 Adopting a dog from Piney Mountain Foster Care is a little different from going to a local shelter, picking out a dog and taking it home with you.
-We want to do our best to make sure the dog ends up in a loving environment not an abusive or neglectful situation, so we do some checking to be sure the applicant is not a known animal abuser and has a record of providing proper care to their animals.
+We do our best to make sure the dog ends up in a loving environment not another abusive or neglectful situation, so we do some checking to be sure the applicant is not a known animal abuser and has a record of providing proper care to their animals.

 Is to familiarize yourself with the dog.
 If you found us on PetFinder, Adopt-A-Pet, RescueMe, or Facebook, click through to the https://PineyMountainFoster.org web site and open the page related to the dog you are interested in.
 Here you will find all the known information about the dog along with photos and videos.
 We put it all in there, good and bad, so you can decide if the dog is right for you and your home.

 - Complete and submit the Adoption Application form (below).
 This is now done on-line and the form is mobile device friendly.

 - The form will go to our Adoption Coordinator, Dennis, who will check the vet reference, check the animal abuse databases, and attempt to verify the information you’ve provided.
 Because everyone’s situation is different, we ask for basic information on the form and Dennis will contact you to discuss and clarify any finer points.

 - The final decision is made by a committee, Chaired by our Adoption Coordinator, who consider the applications submitted and the Coordinator’s findings.
 This is done as applications come in.
 If the perfect home is found, they will proceed immediately.
 If there is a lot of interest we will collect applications for a few days and choose the best one.

 - Once a decision is made, all viable applicants are notified of the adoption, beginning with the one chosen to adopt.